halfasecond/geneva/README.md

 Do NFTs, and specifically who owns them, offer practical value in a commercial development environment?

-By leveraging Agentic A.I. and are there tangible financial advatages to companies and individuals taking this approach?
+Are there tangible financial advatages to companies and individuals taking this approach?
+Does an agentic approach deliver improved product and productivity?

 Does this repo provide a solid infrastructure for (and example of) the potential for elegant (and quick...) delivery of agentic applications?